microsoft/vscode/README.md

 [Visual Studio Code](https://code.visualstudio.com) combines the simplicity of a code editor with what developers need for their core edit-build-debug cycle.
 It provides comprehensive code editing, navigation, and understanding support along with lightweight debugging, a rich extensibility model, and lightweight integration with existing tools.

 Visual Studio Code is updated monthly with new features and bug fixes.
-You can download it for Windows, macOS, and Linux on [Visual Studio Code's website](https://code.visualstudio.com/Download).
+You can download it for Windows, macOS and Linux on [Visual Studio Code's website](https://code.visualstudio.com/Download).
 To get the latest releases every day, install the [Insiders build](https://code.visualstudio.com/insiders).

 ## Contributing